Ade179/To-do-list/README.md

 #Todo list

 > This project helps the mastery of objects in Javascript and webpack.
 It was displayed from the distribution folder and written in Es6.
-Its features are divivded into modules for easy accessibility and foowing javascript best practices
+Its features are divivded into modules for easy accessibility and following javascript best practices

 ## Built With